Demolition of the Babri Masjid

 The Babri Masjid, a 16th-century mosque in the Indian city of Ayodhya, was destroyed on 6 December 1992 by a large group of activists of the Vishva Hindu Parishad and allied organisations.
 The mosque had been the subject of a lengthy socio-political dispute, and was targeted after a political rally organised by Hindu nationalist organisations turned violent.

 In Hindu tradition, the city of Ayodhya is the birthplace of Rama.
-In the 16th century a Mughal commander, Mir Baqi, had built a mosque, known as the Babri Masjid at a site identified by some Hindus as Ram Janmabhoomi, or the birthplace of Rama.
+In the 16th century, the Mughal commander Mir Baqi built a mosque, known as the Babri Masjid, at a site identified by some Hindus as Ram Janmabhoomi, the legendary birthplace of Rama.
 The Archaeological Survey of India states that the mosque was built on land where a non-Islamic structure had previously existed.
 In the 1980s, the Vishva Hindu Parishad (VHP) began a campaign for the construction of a temple dedicated to Rama at the site, with the Bharatiya Janata Party (BJP) as its political voice.
 Several rallies and marches were held as a part of this movement, including the Ram Rath Yatra led by L. K. Advani.

-On 6 December 1992 the VHP and the BJP organised a rally at the site involving 150,000 people.
+On 6 December 1992, the VHP and the BJP organised a rally at the site involving 150,000 people.
 The rally turned violent, and the crowd overwhelmed security forces and tore down the mosque.
 A subsequent inquiry into the incident found 68 people responsible, including several leaders of the BJP and the VHP.
 The demolition resulted in several months of intercommunal rioting between India's Hindu and Muslim communities, causing the death of at least 2,000 people.
 Retaliatory violence against Hindus also occurred in Pakistan and Bangladesh.

 Background

 In Hinduism, the birthplace of the deity Rama, known as "Ram Janmabhoomi", is considered a holy site.
 This site is often believed to be at the place where the Babri Masjid stood in the city of Ayodhya in Uttar Pradesh: historical evidence to support this belief is scarce.
 There is a rough scholarly consensus that in 1528, following the Mughal conquest of the region, a mosque was built at the site by the Mughal commander Mir Baqi, and named the "Babri Masjid" after the Mughal emperor Babur.
 (Note: For opposing views, see Srivastava, Sushil (1991).
 "The Disputed Mosque: A Historical Inquiry") Popular belief holds that Baqi demolished a temple of Rama to build the mosque; historical basis for the belief is debated.
 Archaeological evidence has been found of a structure pre-dating the mosque.
-This structure has been variously identified as a Hindu temple and a Buddhist structure.
+This structure has been variously identified as a Hindu temple, Buddhist structure, Jain temple, earlier mosque, and a secular building.